-A license plate is that little metal rectangle that helps us keep track of cars: each car gets its own set of letters and numbers.
-Since license plates are made of aluminum, it’s much harder to break them than the plates in your kitchen.
+A license plate is that little metal rectangle on a car with a set of letters and numbers.
+License plates are much harder to break than the plates in your kitchen.
 But one guy broke 23 of them – and he did it in 60 seconds!
-Bill Clark is a “strongman.”
-He does stunts to show what you can do if you lift weights to become super-strong.
-He rolls up frying pans, lifts cars, and yes, rips license plates right in half.
-To do this, Bill holds the metal rectangle against his belly, then pushes the top and bottom edges in opposite directions, and snap goes the license plate!
+Bill Clark is a “strongman” who does stunts like rolling up frying pans, lifting cars, and yes, ripping license plates right in half.
 The real question is, if Bill can do so much in just 1 minute, what can he break in an hour?

 Wee ones: If a license plate has 3 letters and 4 numbers, does it have more letters or numbers?

 Little kids: If Bill breaks his own record of 23 by 1 more license plate, how many doe he break?
 Bonus: How many pieces does he make if he snaps 8 license plates in half?